LinkedIn API: Automate Company Page Posts

 That calculation changes when publishing volume goes up.
 If you publish once a week, manual works.
 If you publish daily across a company page, executive profiles, and regional pages, manual does not scale.

-What LinkedIn’s API can and cannot do
+What can and cannot LinkedIn’s API do?

 LinkedIn’s posting API — the Posts API at /rest/posts — handles text posts, image posts, video posts, multi-image posts, and link shares.
 It publishes to both personal profiles and company pages.